keirbowden/rwdhow/README.md

 * Adding this Visualforce page to the Salesforce1 application
 * Installing the Twitter Bootstrap framework into your Salesforce instance
 * Creating a second Visualforce page using the Boostrap Responsive Web Design framework
-* Adding this page to the Salesforce1 application
+* Adding this page to the Salesforce1 applications
 * Enhancing to the page to improve the user experience on tablet devices

 ##Audience##